New & Used Jeep Wrangler: In Depth

 Beginning in 1997, the utility vehicle got an upgraded suspension design to improve on-road comfort and roadholding, plus new engines to boost power and fuel economy.
 The so-called "TJ" built from 1997 to 2006 carried on the original two-door soft-top design, with instantly recognizable classic Jeep lines.
 In 2003, the Wrangler got its most capable production model yet, the Rubicon, named for the famous trail where Jeep tests its creations.
 And in 2004, a long-wheelbase Unlimited (LJ) model joined the line, bringing a roomier back seat and a little more storage, as well as a somewhat quieter ride thanks to its extended wheelbase.

 Numerous upgrades arrived for the 1997–2006 Wrangler, including a return to the round headlights found on CJ models.
 It also added a new 2.4-liter four-cylinder engine in 2003, the same year the automatic transmission was upgraded from three speeds to four.
 Trim packages expanded to add the Rubicon, beefed up with stronger front- and rear differentials, a 4:1 low-ratio transfer case and other off-road improvements.
-The Wrangler Unlimited extended the wheelbase by 10 inches, offering more cargo room but still just two doors.
+The Wrangler Unlimited ("LJ") extended the wheelbase by 10 inches, offering more cargo room but still just two doors.
 A limited-production Sahara Edition also debuted in 2005, offering a range of desert-themed appearance upgrades inside and out.